 + What kind of veterinary care will my foster animal have before it arrives?

 It depends!
 Some animals come into our care what we consider “fully vetted”.
 This means they have age appropriate vaccinations, microchip, and are altered (spayed/neutered).
 Some animals have not seen a veterinarian yet.
 Upon intake, your animal will go home with flea/tick preventative, vaccinations if of age (does not include the rabies vaccine which must be administered by a veterinary office), and a microchip.
 You will receive information from the vetting coordinator via email with next steps in the vetting process.

-Because CSHS is primarily a volunteer run organization, we cannot guarantee that the vetting coordinator will be able to take a call anytime of the day.
-We ask that you email all questions regarding your foster animal(s) health/veterinary needs to the vetting coordinator.
-The vetting coordinator will work with our veterinary partners to get your foster animal seen as soon as possible.
-You will be able to schedule the appointment yourself once the vetting coordinator authorizes our veterinary partner to treat your animal.
-Our veterinary partners will NOT see your animal without authorization from our vetting coordinator.
-If your animal is unresponsive or bleeding profusely, please head to the nearest Affiliated Emergency Veterinary Clinic and then call Kelly Simer at 320-279-9000.
+Because CSHS is primarily a volunteer run organization, we cannot guarantee that someone from the vetting team will be able to take a call anytime of the day.
+We ask that you email all questions regarding your foster animal(s) health/veterinary needs to the vetting email address you are provided when you start.
+If a vet visit is required, the Animal Wellness Manager will work with our veterinary partners to get your foster animal seen as soon as possible.
+You will be able to schedule the appointment yourself once the AWM authorizes our veterinary partner to treat your animal.
+Our veterinary partners will NOT see your animal without authorization a CSHS staff member.
+If your animal is unresponsive or bleeding profusely, please head to the nearest Affiliated Emergency Veterinary Clinic and contact the AWM via cell.

 Foster animals are available for adoption one week before their final vetting appointment.
 The animal will be posted to Facebook, the CSHS website, and numerous animal adoption platforms.
 Animals must remain in the care of the foster home until the Adoption Coordinator states the animal is approved to leave the foster’s care.
 Under no circumstances may a CSHS animal move without permission from the Adoption Coordinator.